The Flat Coated Retriever resembles a black or brown Golden Retriever, but there’s no such thing.

 They are wonderful friends for energetic older children but may be too hyper for toddlers, knocking them down with just a swish of their tail.

 Flat Coated Retrievers are not suited to apartment life.

-They retain their hunting skills and should live in an environment where their talents can be used, or at least one that gives them the opportunity to run and swim.
+They retain their hunting skills and should live in an environment where their talents can be used, or at least one that allows them to run and swim.

 Expect to give them 45-minute walks, runs, or other activities every day to satisfy their exercise needs.

 A lot of breeders and enthusiasts admit that Flat Coated Retrievers are not suitable for everyone.

 But there are a fortunate few for whom this sweet and cute dog is a perfect match.

 Flat Coated Retriever Puppies – Before You Buy…

 The price of Flat Coated Retriever puppies is anywhere between $1,000 to $1,200.

 How to Find Reputable Flat Coated Retriever Breeders?